CeereMugambi/alx-system_engineerung-devops/0x01-shell_permissions/README.md

-Script foe changing me to owner
+Script for giving owner and group user execute permissions and other users read permission